Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment: Introduction and main results.

+Lambert \cite{Lambert2005} studied the long term behaviour of the logistic case i.e. $g(x)=cx^2,$ for $x\ge 0$ and $c>0$, using a Lamperti-type representation (random time change) where the driven process turns out to be a generalised Ornstein-Uhlenbeck process driven by a spectrally positive L\'evy process, here denoted by $X$, satisfying a logarithmic moment condition.
+To be more precise when the process $X$ is a subordinator then the associated logistic branching process $Y$ may converge to a specified distribution or to $0$ in probability (see Theorem 3.4 in \cite{Lambert2005}).
+When $X$ is not a subordinator, then the process $Y$ goes to $0$ a.s.
+Moreover, the process $Y$ gets extinct in finite time a.s. accordingly as

 which is the so-called Grey's condition.
-Let $T^{Y}_0$ denotes the time to extinction of the process $Y$, i.e $T_0^Y=\inf\{t\ge 0: Y_t=0\}$.
-In \cite{Lambert2005}, under Grey's condition, the Laplace transform of $T^Y_0$ was computed explicitly and the law of the process coming down from infinity was also determined.
+In \cite{Lambert2005}, under Grey's condition, the Laplace transform of the extinction time was computed explicitly and the law of the process coming down from infinity was also determined.

-More general competition mechanisms were considered by Ba and Pardoux \cite{BPa} in the case when the branching mechanism is of the form $\psi(u)=\gamma^2 u^2$, for $u\ge 0$, see also Chapter 8 in the monograph of Pardoux \cite{Pardoux}.
-In this case, the CB-process with competition can be written as the unique strong solution of the following SDE
+More general competition mechanisms were considered by Ba and Pardoux \cite{BPa} in the case where the branching mechanism is of the form $\psi(u)=\gamma^2 u^2$, for $u\ge 0$, see also Chapter 8 in the book of Pardoux \cite{Pardoux}.
+Actually, they allow the competition mechanism $g$ to be a continuous function and not necessarily monotone and provided a necessary and sufficient condition for the process to become extinct.
+In this setting, if $g$ is negative and non-increasing then the competition mechanism can be interpreted as cooperation in the sense of Gonzalez-Casanova et al. \cite{GPP}.